 2. Data Collection and Analysis

-Once you have defined your segmentation goals, you can source customer data for your segments.
-But where would you find data about customers’ values for a psychographic segment, for example?
+Once you have defined your segmentation goals, you’ll need to source customer data for your segments.

 The following are a handful of data sources for segmenting projects: